-6 Design Differences, 1 Great Debate: Timber Boardwalk vs. Concrete Boardwalk
+6 Design Differences: Timber Boardwalk vs. Concrete Boardwalk

 Developers, municipalities, counties and state agencies are continually discovering and rewriting internal policies for boardwalk standards.
 A timber boardwalk constructed of Southern Yellow Pine is no longer their only choice.
 Contract documents now show more detail and creativity - no more “cut and paste” with the same 10 ft timber boardwalk section.
 With more timber boardwalk alternates available, the debate around concrete boardwalks vs. timber boardwalks has become more prevalent in the news, blog articles, and professional associations.
 To say the least, timber boardwalks vs. concrete boardwalks is a pressing topic right now for those involved in rebuilding efforts at Rockaway Beach Boardwalk and Coney Island Boardwalk.
 The arguments concerning the advantages and disadvantages of timber and concrete exist globally!
 Instead of directly expanding on that debate, I’d like to provide a more technical, non-biased background to this ongoing conversation.
 Engineers are faced with 6 key design differences between concrete and timber boardwalks.